Learn lessons, save lives

 - Policymakers, practitioners and the public will have access to real-time, transparent insights and evidence to inform decision making.

-- Ultimately save lives – fewer preventable deaths!
+- Preventable deaths won’t be repeated, lives will be saved – fewer preventable deaths!

 What are we calling for?